ramza007/Password-Locker/README.md

 ## Documentation

-the project works responsively and has no errors during testing, stores your data and will display once the short call is called.
+The project works responsively and has no errors during testing, stores your data and will display once the short call is called.

 ---

 ### this [link](https://github.com/ramza007/Password-Locker/) will take to my live site on Git Hub